Shadow AI in Delivery: Risk, reality and the right path

 Illustration of a large cruise ship labelled “Enterprise AI Transformation” moving slowly while a smaller speedboat labelled “Delivery Lead” speeds ahead, highlighting the tension between enterprise AI planning and fast-paced delivery deadlines.

 Right now, organisations are trying to turn a cruise ship.
 Not because they are slow.
 Not because they are resistant.
-But because when an organisation is responsible for client data, contractual obligations, commercial exposure and internal risk, it cannot move at the speed of hype.
-And if you sit inside that organisation, you live that tension every day.
+But because when an organisation is responsible for client data, contractual obligations and commercial exposure, it cannot move at the speed of hype.

-Leadership teams are fielding a steady stream of requests to “just try this AI tool".
+Leadership teams are fielding a steady stream of requests to 'just try this AI tool'.
 IT is assessing security implications and compatibility with existing systems.
-Procurement needs commercial clarity before negotiations even begin.
-Governance frameworks cannot be finalised until a tool is selected, configured and its usage boundaries properly defined.
-Then comes documentation, training and change communication.
-You are expected to make it work within whatever guardrails exist.
+Governance frameworks cannot be finalised until a tool is selected, configured and its usage clearly defined.
+Then comes training and change communication.

 And while the ship turns, you are still delivering.